gatsbyjs/rfcs/text/0000-gatsby-plugin-cli.md

  - potential alias: install
  - yarn/npm support and auto chooses based on lock file. support global setting if implemented.
  - Possibly implement a `onInstallPlugin` api to handle asking for config data on execution to inject into the default config.
+ - Summarises and requests confirmation of all actions that will be taken.
+This should handle plugins that are already installed and configured(duplicate entry) as well as new plugins being added.

 #### remove
-- Removes npm package form `node_modules` and `package.json`
+- Removes npm package from `node_modules` and `package.json`
 - Removes config from `gatsby-config.js`.
 - potential alias: uninstall
 - yarn/npm support and auto chooses based on lock file. support global setting if implemented.
+- Summarises and requests confirmation of all actions that will be taken.
+This should handle plugins that are not installed and configured as well as plugins that are available to be removed.

 #### config
 - Runs through configuration options again for dev to change answers if desired, defaults to current config.
 - uses new API
+- confirms all changes to config before writing changes.

 #### search
 - searches the [plugin database](https://www.gatsbyjs.org/plugins/) and returns relevant options
 - possibly uses `inquire.js`

-\*add/remove should/could be designed to handle gatsby plugin dependencies as well.

 ### Plugin-name